Project Requirements

 Timeline

-During the course of training, participants will:
+Prior to the training, participants will:

-• Develop a Family Place Libraries™ Plan for the library.
+- Develop a Family Place Libraries™ Plan for the library.

-• Create and maintain a family friendly, interactive public space within the Children’s area of the library in accordance with information provided during the training as well as local recommendations and guidance regarding safety and health.
+- Create and maintain a family friendly, interactive public space within the children’s area of the library in accordance with information provided during the training as well as local recommendations and guidance regarding safety and health.

-• Develop a Parenting Collection in or adjacent to the library Children’s area.
+- Develop a Parenting Collection in or adjacent to the library children’s area.

 Within One (1) Year post training, participants will:

-• Develop coalitions/partnerships with community agencies as described during the training.
+- Develop coalitions/partnerships with community agencies as described during the training.

-• Plan, advertise, and implement Parent-Child Workshops as described during the training.
+- Plan, advertise, and implement Parent-Child Workshops as described during the training.

 Within Three (3) Years post training, participants will:

-• Plan, advertise, and implement Parent-Child Workshops as described during the training.
+- Plan, advertise, and implement Parent-Child Workshops as described during the training.

-• Engage in support and consulting provided by staff from the Middle Country Public Library.
+- Engage in support and consulting provided by staff from the Middle Country Public Library.

-• Work with Middle Country Public Library to coordinate a site visit approximately 18 months after the training.
+- Work with Middle Country Public Library to coordinate a site visit approximately 18 months after the training.

-• Maintain documentation regarding implementation of their Family Place Plan and report annual statistics related to the Parent-Child Workshop, Early Childhood Programs, Space Usage, Collaborations and Outreach Efforts, as required by the Middle Country Public Library.
+- Maintain documentation regarding implementation of their Family Place Plan and report annual statistics related to the Parent-Child Workshop, Early Childhood Programs, Space Usage, Collaborations, and Outreach Efforts, as required by the Middle Country Public Library.

-• Complete all required state and Family Place Evaluations and Progress Reports about their Family Place Library.
+- Complete all required state and Family Place Evaluations and Progress Reports about their Family Place Library.

-• Train additional staff as needed to sustain the program in the event of a staff member leaving.
+- Contact TSLAC to arrange the training of additional staff as needed to sustain the program in the event of a staff member leaving.

 Need Help?